hackoregon/transportation-systems-docker/README.md

 ### About this Repo

-This repo contains the source files for building the docker images that will be used to  and deploy the 2018 Hack Oregon Transportation Systems API and Database
+This repo contains the source files for building the docker images that will be used to and deploy the 2018 Hack Oregon Transportation Systems API and Database.
+The base image has been built to use only env variables for repo name and other assets.
+As such it should be useful across other teams.